Milestone-Proposal:Parametron, 1954

 Parametron, invented in 1954 by Eiichi Goto, a graduate student at the University of Tokyo, is a logic element leveraging ferrite cores and parametric excitation for reliable, low-cost logical operations.
 By encoding binary states (0/1) through the phase of oscillation in a resonant circuit, it provided a stable alternative to the expensive vacuum tubes and unreliable transistors of 1950s computing.
 This innovation enabled 'majority rule logic,' supporting diverse computational functions with remarkable efficiency.

-Its impact emerged in the PC-1, Japan’s first stored-program computer at a university, completed in 1958.
-Built with approximately 4,200 parametrons, the PC-1 was the nation’s fastest computer, featuring an arithmetic unit with high-speed carry propagation, and a pioneering AC-driven magnetic core memory with non-destructive reading and error correction for access, alongside interrupt-driven multitasking and concurrent execution of two instructions for enhanced speed.
+Separately, Goto’s work on Parametron and his innovations such as the concurrent processing of two instructions, contributed to the PC-1, Japan’s first stored-program computer at a university, completed in 1958.
+Built with approximately 4,200 parametrons, the PC-1 was the nation’s fastest computer of that time, featuring an arithmetic unit with high-speed carry propagation, a pioneering AC-driven magnetic core memory with non-destructive reading and error correction for access, alongside interrupt-driven multitasking and concurrent execution of two instructions for enhanced speed.
 This breakthrough democratized electronic computing for natural science researchers across Japanese universities, who depended on it as a free resource.

 Though overtaken by transistor advancements in the 1960s, the parametron’s influence persisted.
 It jumpstarted Japan’s computing infrastructure and fueled early scientific research, securing its place in technological history.
 This invention highlights how creative design can overcome practical limitations, leaving a lasting legacy in computing evolution.